staeke/yield/README.md

 var value = a.next(); // first line in myGenerator executes, returns "SomeValue" var otherValue = a.next(); // second line in myGenerator executes, returns "SomeValue"
 ```
-Ok...that looks pretty much like Python/Scala/C#/whatever.
+That looks pretty much like Python, Scala, or C#.
 What does that bring in terms of asynchronous code?
 Well, the idea is that if we can write our code as a generator generating different asynchronous pieces of code, we can use the built-in wrapping/unwrapping of function bodies and try/catch statements to make our life easier.
 We could write something like

 ``` javascript
 function* fetchUrl() {